Amazon ECS Capacity Providers for EC2 instances

 Cluster with EC2 Capacity Provider

-This CloudFormation template deploys an ECS cluster that has a capacity provider linked to an EC2 Autoscaling Group.
-The Autoscaling Group starts out completely empty.
+file, which deploys an ECS cluster that has a capacity provider linked to an EC2 Autoscaling Group.
+The Autoscaling Group starts out scaled to zero, empty of EC2 instances.

 AWSTemplateFormatVersion: '2010-09-09'